 Introduction

-Snap is a tool developed by Canonical for the purpose of package management and software deployment on Linux.
+Snap is a package management and software deployment tool for Linux developed by Canonical.

-This tutorial explains how to install and use Snap on Ubuntu.
+This tutorial will explain how to install and use Snap on Ubuntu.

 Prerequisites